1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 13. How long does it take for an ISIC card to be issued?

-For those who apply for the card after they arrive, the card will be issued in 5 – 7 days.
-More information can be found here.
+For those who apply for the card after their arrival, the card will be issued within 5-7 days.
+For more information, please click here.

 14. When will I receive the schedule of sports activities?

-The schedule of sports activities (free of charge) is usually available after the compulsory registration of Slovak students, 3 – 4 weeks after the start of the semester.
+The schedule of sports activities is usually available after the compulsory registration of Slovak students, 3 – 4 weeks after the start of the semester.

 You can take part in the sports activities of your choice without signing up for them.
 Simply present your ISIC card (issued by EUBA) or EUBA Student Card and you are all set!